 1. Who Needs to Pay Business Rates?

-Business rates are payable by:
+Business rates are generally payable by:

 2. How Business Rates Are Calculated and Paid